mlabuda2/nf-tower-docs/docs/datasets/datasets.md

 <!-- prettier-ignore -->
 !!! note
     This feature is only available in organization workspaces.

 Datasets in Nextflow Tower are CSV (comma-separated values) and TSV (tab-separated values) formatted files stored in a workspace.
 They are designed to be used as inputs to pipelines to simplify data management, minimize user data-input errors, and facilitate reproducible workflows.

-The combination of datasets, pipeline secrets, and actions in Tower allow you to automate workflows to curate your data and maintain and launch pipelines based on specific events.
+The combination of datasets, [pipeline secrets](../secrets/overview.md), and [pipeline actions](../pipeline-actions/overview.md) in Tower allow you to automate workflows to curate your data and maintain and launch pipelines based on specific events.
 See [here](https://seqera.io/blog/workflow-automation/) for an example of pipeline workflow automation using Tower.

 - Using datasets reduces errors that occur due to manual data entry when launching pipelines.